raj161100/LinkedIn-Post-Emailer/README.md

 linkedin automation, job email bot, gmail api, python playwright, h1b sponsorship, resume sender, recruiter email scraper, .NET developer, SDET automation, job search tool

+How to refresh the Gmail token (token.json expired)

+- Make sure you still have `google_client_secret.json` in the repo root (same folder as `token.json`).
+- Delete the old token file so the OAuth flow runs again: remove `token.json` in the project root.
+- Start the app or any entrypoint that touches Gmail (for example `python main.py` or the FastAPI dashboard).
+The first Gmail send will trigger Google’s consent flow.
+- When the browser window opens, sign in with the Gmail account you want to use and allow the requested scopes.
+- A new `token.json` will be written automatically.
+Keep it alongside `google_client_secret.json` for future runs.